tuang3142/bit-converter/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/bit_converter.
+Bug reports and pull requests are welcome on GitHub at https://github.com/tuang3142/bit-converter.

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-# bit-converter

-crypto and fiat CLI converter

-# todo

-- [ ] cache data to make it faster
-- [ ] better test organize
-- [ ] one import to rule them all?
-- [ ] currency format
-- [ ] portfolio
-- [x] basic convert pairs: fiat-fait, coin-coin, coin-fait
-- [x] export as rubygem

-# learn

-- make gem
-- fully tdd
-- command line
-- wrap api call (binance, and one more)
-- design pattern

-- in hindsignt, should have know how to organzie files, how does rails link it all together without having to explicitly require